2.2.1. Description and Significance: DO and BOD

 2.2.3.
 Data Sources

 Data are presented in box and whisker plots, which consist of a five number summary including: a minimum value; value at the first quartile; the median value; the value at the third quartile; and the maximum value.
 The size of the box is a measure of the spread of the data with the minimum and maximum values indicated by the whiskers.
 The median value is the value of the data that splits the data in half and is indicated by the horizontal blue line in the center of the boxes.
-The data are also presented as annual mean values and compared to the designated reference values.
+The data are also presented as annual mean value ± standard deviation and compared to the designated reference values.